FOLLOW US ON

 People locally and from around the world says her experience puts her, The Old Story Teller, as one of the top authorities on Mississippi history and the Civil Rights struggle.
 Her experience working with and developing an oral curriculum as an enrichment outreach of the African American, Mississippi and Civil Rights history.
 Visitors, k-12, Collages, University, visitors and tourist from all over the world lives have been enlightened and enriched as a result of the vast oral presentations based on the griot traditions.
 The Old Storyteller, in collaboration with the Museum of History and Heritage has developed an oral curriculum, that enriches and educates all those who hear the stories.

-The way these stories are presented appeals to the warmth, loving kindness and goodness of humanity and brings them together in a unified manner.
 We have achieved over the years is to bring people of all years races, nationalities and religions from all over the world together for a greater understanding and appreciation of the powerful spiritual energy that lives within humanity.
 These stories and presentations are designed to appeal as the truthful uncompromising stories has been presented in such a manner that the authenticity of the history is never compromised.

 A Quick History on The Griots